Russia reports record daily COVID-19 cases | Health

 - Russian Federation

-Russia on Friday reported a new record number of COVID-19 confirmed in the past 24 hours as the Omicron variant of the virus spread across the country, the government coronavirus task force said.
+Russia on Monday reported a new record number of COVID-19 cases confirmed in the past 24 hours as the Omicron variant of the virus spread across the country, the government coronavirus task force said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)